meteor/meteor/CONTRIBUTING.md

 You'll have the best chance of getting a change into core if you can build consensus in the community for it or if it is listed in the [roadmap](https://github.com/meteor/meteor/blob/devel/Roadmap.md).
 Start by creating a well specified feature request as a Github issue, in the [meteor/meteor-feature-requests](https://github.com/meteor/meteor-feature-requests) repository.

 Help drive discussion and advocate for your feature on the Github ticket (and perhaps the forums).
-The higher the demand for the feature and the greater the clarity of it's specification will determine the likelihood of a core contributor prioritizing your feature by flagging it with the `pull-requests-encouraged` label.
+The higher the demand for the feature and the greater the clarity of it's specification will determine the likelihood of a core contributor prioritizing your feature by flagging it with the `ready` label.

 Split features up into smaller, logically separate chunks.
 It is unlikely that large and complicated PRs will be merged.

-Once your feature has been labelled with `pull-requests-encouraged`, leave a comment letting people know you're working on it and you can begin work on the code.
+Once your feature has been labelled with `ready`, leave a comment letting people know you're working on it and you can begin work on the code.
+We have the label `in-development` to track the items in progress.

 ### Submitting pull requests